 The Digestive Enzyme Gummy Problem Nobody Warns You About

-Let’s be honest: everyone wants gummies.
+Let’s be real: everyone wants gummies.
 Consumers love them, brands love selling them, and manufacturers love making them.
-But when a client asks for a digestive enzyme gummy-with protease, amylase, and lipase-the smartest manufacturers take a deep breath.
+But when a client asks for a digestive enzyme gummy—with protease, amylase, and lipase—the smartest manufacturers take a deep breath.
 Because this is where gummy production gets genuinely tricky.

 Why Most Enzyme Gummies Fail

-The problems don’t stop with protease.
+And protease isn’t the only issue.
 Amylase loves breaking down the corn syrup or tapioca syrup that gives gummies their sweetness.
 Over time, it slowly digests the sugar matrix, leading to crystallization, sweating, and a grainy texture on the shelf.
 And lipase?
 It’s pH-sensitive.
-Gummies are almost always acidic for flavor and preservation-and too much acidity denatures lipase before the consumer even swallows.
+Gummies are almost always acidic for flavor and preservation—and too much acidity denatures lipase before the consumer even swallows.

 The Fix: Engineering, Not Luck